-This article breaks down the science behind vardenafil, how it compares to tadalafil, and why combining both agents in a single daily formulation represents a clinically coherent strategy for men with ED.
+This article explains the science behind vardenafil, how it compares to tadalafil, and why combining both agents in a single daily formulation represents a clinically coherent strategy for men with ED.

 How Vardenafil Works: The Mechanism